-Unfortunately, one of the major difficulties encountered by organisations engaged in the consent process is to complete the seemingly simple task of locating and categorising Personal Data held across the enterprise.
+Unfortunately, one of the major difficulties encountered by organisations engaged in the consent process due to GDPR is to complete the seemingly simple task of locating and categorising Personal Data held across the enterprise.
 Often this is referred to as an Information Audit or Data Readiness exercise.
 For those who have been using a large ERP or CRM application packages to store and process data, meeting this challenge is even more acute.

 Silwood Technology recently conducted research into five of the largest and most widely used information application packages.
 This revealed that the job facing organizations who are still trying to locate Personal Data in the coming weeks is significant.
 In SAP there are more than 900,000 fields, 140,000 in JD Edwards and 100,000 in Microsoft Dynamics AX 2012 that may (or may not) contain personal information that requires detection and risk assessment.
 In in short, businesses that are not well-advanced in data discovery or are undertaking manual discovery processes will not be ready on time for GDPR.